DeFlesz/Cetris/README.md

 # Cetris

-A, D to move block
+A, D to move block<br>
-Enter to accept moves or move down
+Enter to accept moves or move down<br>
-Q, R to rotate left and right
+Q, R to rotate left and right<br>

+.gitignore not working for some reason.